mmcdole/runes/README.md

 <br>
 <br>
-A proxy-based MUD client with advanced features and a modern Lua based scripting engine.
+A proxy-based MUD client with advanced features and a modern Lua scripting engine.
 </div>